vesnanervah/react-portfolio/README.md

 # React Porfolio app

-A web application with responsive design [mobile, tablet, desktop]
+A web application with responsive design [mobile, tablet, desktop].
+You can view the build [on Github Pages](https://vesnanervah.github.io/react-portfolio/).

 ### Stack